MEng Chemical Engineering with Study in Europe / Overview

 - Typical International Baccalaureate offer

-37 points overall including 18 points at the Higher level including Mathematics and one other science subject.
-A minimum of Grade 6 at Higher Level in the language to be studied abroad (German, French or Spanish) is also required.
+37 points overall including 6,6,6 at Higher Level including Mathematics, Physics or Chemistry and the language to be studied abroad (German, French or Spanish)

 - How to apply

 - Apply through UCAS .